woshifrank/MemeGenerator/README.rst

 -----------
 1. Extract MemeGenerator.zip to a directory.

 2. Open the directory in terminal.
-Make sure pipenv and python3.8is installed
+Make sure pipenv and python3.8 are installed

 3. Run 'pipenv install' command in the directory.
 After pipenv is set up, activate the environment with 'pipenv shell'